nurhayatkoklu/XEConverterTests/README.md

 Screenshots of dropdown listings are stored in the ScreenShots folder for validation.

 Extent Report
-Framework also have an integrated Extent Report genetor.
+Framework also have an integrated Extent Report generator.